elisabethluif/elisabethluif.github.io/08_textmarkup.md

 ## 8a

-> write a python script that will create clean copies of text from each issue of the “Dispatch” that you scraped before
+> Write a python script that will create clean copies of text from each issue of the “Dispatch” that you scraped before.

 ```
     #Define imports and source folders